 For refrigeration systems with tandem compressors, it is critical that the suction superheat setpoint on the TXV is set with one compressor running.
-The suction superheat must be between 5.6 and 7.2°C (10-13°F) with one compressor running.
-The suction will increase with superheat compressors in a tandem running.
-Inadequate suction superheat can allow liquid refrigerant to return to the compressors which will wash the oil out of the compressor.
+The suction superheat must be 5.6 and 7.2°C (10-13°F) with one compressor running.
+The suction superheat will increase with both compressors in a Inadequate tandem running. suction superheat can allow liquid refrigerant to return to the compressors which will wash the oil out of the compressor.
 Lack of oil lubrication will destroy a compressor.
 Measure liquid sub-cooling with both compressors in a refrigeration system running.

-Thermal expansion valve must be adjusted between 4.4 and 8.3°C (8-15°F) of suction superheat.
+Thermal expansion valve must be adjust to approximately 4.4 and 8.3°C (8-15°F) of suction superheat.
 Failure to have sufficient superheat will damage the compressor and void the warranty.